labordynamicsinstitute/replication_qr_synthetic/synlbd/README.md

 qsub 05_synLBD_graphs.qsub
 ```

+Note that there are slight discrepancies in these graphs versus the orginal graphs presented in the paper.
+The graphs reported in the paper came from an earlier version of the code before a random seed has been set.
+This has since been corrected.

 ## Funding
 The Synthetic LBD data were accessed through the Synthetic Data Server at Cornell University, which is funded through NSF Grant SES-1042181 and BCS-0941226 and a grant from the Alfred P. Sloan foundation.